An intersectional framework for counterfactual fairness in risk prediction: Supplementary Material

 \subsubsection{Proof of Proposition \ref{prop:identification}}

+We make the following standard causal inference assumptions.
 Let $D$ denote a binary treatment assignment, $S$ a binary risk prediction, $\bm{A}$ a protected characteristic vector, and $Y^0$ the binary potential outcome under no treatment.
-Define the propensity score function for a given set of protected characteristics as $\pi = \mathbb{P}(D=1 | \bm{A}, \bm{X}, S)$.
+Let $\bm{X}$ be a vector of observed covariates.
+Define the propensity score function for a given protected group as $\pi = \mathbb{P}(D=1 | A, \bm{X}, S)$.